razgarabedi/imagedropify/README.md

 *   Ensure the Node.js process (run by PM2) has write permissions to the `public/uploads` directory and can create/write to `users.json` and `server-settings.json` in `/var/www/imagedrop/`.
 *   The Nginx user (typically `www-data`) needs read permissions for the entire path to the uploaded files to serve them.

-### Step 5.1: Initial Setup for Admin User (Manual)
+### Step 5.1: Admin User Setup

-After the first user signs up (or if you want to designate an existing one):
+The **first user who signs up** for the application will automatically be designated as an **administrator**.
+This user will have access to the Admin Dashboard at `/admin/dashboard`.

+If you need to change the admin user or assign admin rights to another existing user manually (e.g., if the first admin account needs to be changed or if `users.json` was populated manually):
 1. Stop your application if it's running: `pm2 stop imagedrop`
 2. Open the `users.json` file located in your project root (e.g., `/var/www/imagedrop/users.json`):
     ```bash
     nano /var/www/imagedrop/users.json
     ```
 3. Find the user entry you want to make an administrator.
-It will look something like this:
+It will look like:
     ```json
     {
       "id": "some-uuid-string",
       "email": "user@example.com",
       "password": "theirplaintextpassword",
       "role": "user"
     }
     ```
-4. Change the `"role": "user"` to `"role": "admin"`:
+4. To make a user an admin, ensure their entry has `"role": "admin"`.
+To demote an admin, change it to `"role": "user"`.
     ```json
     {
       "id": "some-uuid-string",